 The worry is if the low number of cases breeds a sense of complacency and soft-headed thinking that the situation has abated, leading to missteps that could spark another round of outbreaks.

-Osaka governor Hirofumi Yoshimura has already announced the possibility of restart of school from April because the COVID-19 on Friday, which seems somewhat premature given the global pandemic outlook.
+Osaka governor Hirofumi Yoshimura has already announced the possibility of restart of school from April, which seems somewhat premature given the global pandemic outlook.

 The WHO has called the coronavirus pandemic the “defining global health crisis of our time” and reiterated for all countries to test suspected cases on Tuesday.
 It’s time for Japan to listen and get cracking on testing.